michaeltrannhan/code-challenge/src/problem6/Architecture.md

      ```
    - **Success Code**: `200 OK`
    - **Error Codes**:
-     - `401 Unauthorized` if the `authToken` is invalid or expired.
+     - `401 Unauthorized` if the `Authorization token` is invalid or expired.
      - `400 Bad Request` if required fields are missing or invalid.
      - `500 Internal Server Error` for unexpected failures.

 3. **Real-Time Scoreboard Updates**
    The backend should broadcast score changes to all connected clients in real time.
 This can be achieved using:
    - **WebSockets** – The server pushes events when a new top 10 scoreboard is computed.
    - **Server-Sent Events (SSE)** – The server streams updates to subscribed clients.
    - **Long Polling** – If real-time protocols are not feasible, fallback to periodic polling by the client (less recommended for real-time).
 Perhaps this is the easiest approach among the solutions with the help of client-side libraries like Tanstack Query.